 Our BosPure® Boswellia is a gum resin produced from the boswellia serrate plant, also known as Indian Frankincense.
 The herb has been used for thousands of years in traditional Ayurveda.
 Bospure® is standardized to 75% total organic acids along with 3 specific boswellic acids: (AKBA) Acetyl-11-Keto-Boswellic Acid (10%), Acetyl-alpha-Boswellic Acid and Acetyl-beta-Boswellic Acid.
-The synergism of these components makes it a comprehensive extract to provide inflammatory support and pain management.
 Best of all, this potent, Non-GMO, product is made in the USA in our certified cGMP Facility.

 Why BosPure® Boswellia?